noahjahn/docker-workshop/docs/python.md

 - running migrations
 - attaching logs

 Here is a start script that does all of these.
-This can be placed in the `bin` directory and have a symlink created that points to in in the root of the `django` repo.
+This can be placed in the `bin` directory and have a symlink created that points to in the root of the `django` repo.

 ```bash
 #!/bin/bash